zitadel/zitadel/README.md

 ## How To Contribute

-Find details about how you can contribute in our [Contribution Guide](./CONTRIBUTING.md)
+Find details about how you can contribute in our [Contribution Guide](./CONTRIBUTING.md).
+Join our [Discord Chat](https://zitadel.com/chat) to get help.

 ## Contributors